zachpetersen/zachpetersen.github.io/posts/fifthpost.md

 ---
-title: This is the fifth post (in draft).
+title: This is the fifth post.
 description: This post shouldn't be visible in production
 date: 2021-01-01
 tags:
   - second-tag
-draft: true
+draft: false
 ---

 To see this post, run `lume --dev`